ICS491TeamLucio/lucio.github.io/index.md

 ### Initial Mockup Pages

-Our initial mockup pages before starting our milestone 1, using the digits template.
+Our initial mockup pages before starting our HACC 2017, it contains the brainstorm and paper prototype of our website.

 <img width="200px" src="images/landing.png"/>
 <img width="200px" src="images/profile-page.png"/>